Hoxworth

 Clinical and Educational Activities

-The fellowship year is intended to develop and enhance the unique competencies of the blood bank physician.
-Clinical interaction opportunities are encountered during consultation with clinicians of varied specialties using the blood center services of histocompatibility, Therapeutic Apheresis, or Immunohematology Reference Laboratory.
 Affiliations with UCMC, CCHMC and community hospital customers offer clinical case management and interaction in both pediatric and adult populations with cancer care, trauma, stem cell transplantation, solid organ transplantation, and special component requests.
-Opportunities are provided to develop management, communication, and teaching skills through mentoring of physicians on clinical rotations in Transfusion Medicine.
-Scholarly activity is encouraged through interaction with QI projects, and involvement in ongoing clinical research.
+Opportunities are provided to develop management, communication, and teaching skills through mentoring of residents on clinical rotations.
+Scholarly activity is expected based on interest of the fellow.
+These can include QI projects, ongoing clinical research or a project developed by the fellow with faculty mentorship and oversight.
+Global health research may also be supported with supervision from faculty.
 Candidates with a special interest in research may wish to continue the program for an additional year.
 Such requests are reviewed on an individual basis.

 Certification

 Candidates completing the year of fellowship training will be eligible to apply for the sub-specialty examination in blood banking given by the American Board of Pathology (ABP) if other ABP criteria are met.
 It is expected all trainees will successfully take the board exam.
+Fellows are provided study resources.

-Clinical Training includes
+Clinical Training

 The fellow is exposed to all operational aspects of a Blood Center as well as Transfusion Practice at hospital transfusion services for pediatric and adult populations.
 A didactic lecture series integrated with departmental interaction with blood center staff and faculty provides exposure to broad range of experiences in the following: